lieryan/ktti/README.md

    it isn't actually necessary for the complexity of the ledger required for this assignment.

+2. I've decided to model debit and credit transactions as positive and negative value in the amount fields for simplicity.

-2. Money type with Decimal.
+3. Money type with Decimal.
 In production application, I'd have used a Money class to handle currencies explicitly in the system.

-3. The exercise does not require cryptographic tamperproofing of the transaction log, but I thought it'd be of interest to implement this anyway due to our discussion.
+4. The exercise does not require cryptographic tamperproofing of the transaction log, but I thought it'd be of interest to implement this anyway due to our discussion.

-4. Use of requirements.txt.
+5. Use of requirements.txt.
 Not the most modern practice, I would have used poetry for actual projects, but it's simplest for the purpose of this assignment.

-5. It's a bit of a strange requirement from the prompt to require that refund is intended to work on a pending transaction.
+6. It's a bit of a strange requirement from the prompt to require that refund is intended to work on a pending transaction.
 Normally, pending transaction is meant for payments in the middle of processing; and you only want to refund payments after the initial processing have finished (e.g. a couple